November 24, 2021

 You can also use this white food colouring – it’s quite liquid compared to others I have used, but much better and worth the purchase!
 Obviously, whitening the buttercream is optional, however – it just makes it a little snowy!

-My favourite drip is the same as the one on my Mini Egg Drip Cake, and it uses a mix of dark chocolate, milk chocolate and double cream – milk chocolate ganache can often be too thin, and dark chocolate can be too thick.
-The marriage of both chocolates is perfect!
+My favourite drip is the same as the one on my Mini Egg drip cake, and it uses a mix of dark chocolate, milk chocolate and double cream – milk chocolate ganache can often be too thin, and dark chocolate can be too thick.
+The marriage of both chocolates is perfect for this Christmas drip cake!
 You just want to make sure the dark chocolate is 70% or darker in cocoa content.

 If you want to make a coloured drip, I would recommend following the drip recipe from my rainbow cake as its bright pink – you can use whatever colour you prefer though as always!
 A red would be cute, or even green!